unicode-org/cldr/docs/site/development/development-process/design-proposals/chinese-and-other-calendar-support-intercalary-months-year-cycles.md

 ---
-title: Chinese (and other) calendar support, intercalary months, year cycles
+title: 'Chinese (and other) calendar support, intercalary months, year cycles'
 ---

 # Chinese (and other) calendar support, intercalary months, year cycles